bbauska/W3Cx-2of5/README.md

 section on centering may help.
 It discusses the various options for inline or block level elements.
 However, a flex container and a flex child is also a possible approach.
 The flex container property justify-content:center; might help.
-See the optional section on that.
+See the section on that.
 Both approaches (flexbox and "traditional") have their advantages in various situations.
 Use your judgement.

 If you need to center something vertically, unless it is an inline element or the content of a table cell, the best answer is almost certainly flexbox.
-See the align-content and justify-content properties in the advanced optional flexbox material.
+See the align-content and justify-content properties in the advanced flexbox material.

 <h4>AVOID margin: auto on flex items</h4>